Tight exit polls in Germany point to long battle over forging post-Merkel government

 Still, there was no clear path to the chancellor’s office for either man.

 Depending on the coalition-building, it could be Laschet, 60, who has overseen a campaign marked by blunders but also one that had gained momentum in recent weeks.
-Or it could be 63-year-old Olaf Scholz, the finance minister in the current coalition government, who has tried to present himself as the continuity candidate.

-At the Konrad Adenauer Haus, the conservative party’s headquarters in Berlin, the initial polls were met with murmurs.
-One attendee to the evening event described the crowd as “stunned” at first — even though pre-election predictions had pointed to a poor showing.
+Or it could be Scholz, the 63-year-old finance minister in the current coalition government, who has tried to present himself as the continuity candidate.

 “It’s a historic collapse,” Thorsten Faas, a political scientist with the Free University Berlin, said of the conservative bloc’s showing.
 “A very long evening — and likely very long weeks — are ahead of us,” he said, referring to the close count and likelihood of extended coalition negotiations.

-Scholtz’s Social Democrats, however, basked in the early results.
+Scholz’s Social Democrats, however, basked in the early results.

 The party has seen a change in its fortunes, after it came in 12 percentage points behind the Christian Democrats in the election four years ago.